-Education Program mission statement
+Education program mission statement

-When an education professional leaves the Saint Martin’s Education Programs, they will take with them a core set of human, spiritual, and democratic values.
+When an education professional leaves the Saint Martin’s Education programs, they will take with them a core set of human, spiritual, and democratic values.
 They are ready to promote hospitality, scholarship, and education within the community of the school.
 The pluralistic and ever changing worlds of diverse students and knowledge will always be welcomed by our graduates.
 Such is our mission.

 As a community of educators, we see the values of hard work, flexibility, compassion, and comradery reflected in our commitment to bridging and connecting the classrooms at Saint Martin’s with the schools of the community.
 We see it in ourselves as we mutually support each other with personal encouragement and academic integrity.
 We value our heritage and our mission continues.

-Conceptual Framework of the College of Education and Counseling Psychology at Saint Martin's University is to develop the Knowledge, Skills and Disposition essential in all teachers.
+Conceptual Framework of the College of Education and Counseling at Saint Martin's University is to develop the Knowledge, Skills and Disposition essential in all teachers.
 The goal of Education course work is constructed to adhere to our mission, academic values, and conceptual framework.